NZ Rosé Day is just around the corner and to make sure you’re not only sipping but also chatting in style we’ve put together a Rosé Q&A for you.

 What style of Rosé do you think is most popular with Kiwis?

 That being said, Kiwis are starting to drink dryer and lighter coloured Rosé wines and the most prolific varieties would be from Pinot Noir and Merlot.
-However, there are some renegades out there, sure to convert consumers to alternative varieties such as Tempranillo, Cabernet Franc, different blends.
+However, there are some renegades out there, sure to convert consumers to alternative varieties such as Tempranillo, Cabernet Franc, exciting new pink blends.